 Scotland never fails to surprise!
 A road trip gives you so much more access to the backroads and raw beauty that is only the Scottish Highlands and Islands!

-Use this Itinerary and discover the best of Scotland!
-Enjoy the freedom of exploring at your own pace as you drive through our hills, glens, and the few highways we have here 🙂
+Use this Itinerary to discover the best of Scotland!
+Enjoy the freedom of exploring at your own pace driving through heather-clad hills, glens, tour castles, sail to islands and hopefully fall in love with our traditions and Scottish culture.

-Your adventure starts in Glasgow and meanders through the most stunning Scottish Highlands hills and glens scenery.
+Start your Scottish adventure in our largest city of Glasgow where you will head north west meandering through stunning Scottish Highlands hills and glens scenery.

 Pyramid Trail At Braemar

-➡️Day 9: Pitlochry and Rolling Hills of Perthshire
+• โžก๏ธDay 9: Pitlochry and the Rolling Hills of Perthshire

 Total Driving Distance is 25-35 miles.